Wing Foiling for Beginners: Best Destinations 2026

 This post may contain affiliate links.
 Disclosure

 Wing foiling is the fastest-growing water sport on the planet, and for good reason.
 It combines the thrill of flying above the water on a hydrofoil with the intuitive, accessible nature of a handheld inflatable wing.
 Unlike kitesurfing, there are no lines to tangle.
-Unlike windsurfing, you do not need years to get competent.
+Unlike windsurfing, you do not need years to reach competency.
 Most beginners can get up on the foil within three to five days of dedicated lessons, and the feeling of lifting off the water for the first time is genuinely addictive.

 I spent three weeks in early 2026 visiting wing foiling schools across three continents to find the best spots for beginners.
 Here is what I found.